Hervé Gaymard

 Hervé Gaymard (born 31 May 1960) is a French politician and a member of The Republicans conservative party.
-He served as the country's Minister of Finances from 30 November 2004 until his resignation on 25 February 2005.
+He served as the country's Minister of Finance from 30 November 2004 until his resignation on 25 February 2005.

 Gaymard attended Sciences Po and then at the École nationale d'administration, graduating from the latter in 1986.
 After that he worked as a civil servant in a number of finance-related positions.

 He was elected as a local councillor in the Savoie commune of Moûtiers in 1994.
 He later served on the departmental council of Savoie, and in 1999, became its president.
 He was appointed to the finance ministry in November 2004, and was forced to resign barely 12 weeks later, on Friday, 25 February 2005.

-He is married to Clara Gaymard the CEO of General Electric in France (and VP of GE International) daughter of geneticist Jérôme Lejeune.
+He is married to Clara Gaymard, CEO of General Electric in France (and VP of GE International), the daughter of geneticist and anti-abortion activist Jérôme Lejeune.
 A Catholic, he is the father of nine children: Philothée, Bérénice, Thaïs, Marie-Lou, Amédée, Eulalie, Faustine, Jérôme-Aristide, Angélico.

 Scandal

-Gaymard's resignation as Minister of Finances came after the satirical and investigative newspaper Le Canard enchaîné disclosed on 16 February 2005 that the government was funding an exclusive apartment for Gaymard and his family (his wife and his 8 children).
-The duplex apartment, located in the exclusive "Golden Triangle" neighbourhood off Paris' Champs-Élysées, reportedly had an area of 600 m2 (6460 sq ft) and cost the state a monthly rental of €14,000.
+Gaymards resigned as Minister of Finances after the satirical and investigative newspaper Le Canard enchaîné disclosed on 16 February 2005 that the government was funding an exclusive apartment for Gaymard and his family (his wife and 8 of his children).
+The duplex apartment, located in the exclusive "Golden Triangle" neighbourhood off Paris' Champs-Élysées, reportedly had an area of 600 m² (6,460 sq ft) and cost the state a monthly rental of €14,000.
 Aside from the luxuriously high rent, the state was also funding $3,300 a month for maintenance and three parking spaces, $42,000 to renovate the apartment and the parking area, and $16,000 in real estate fees.